Subjective Causality in Choice: Introduction

 In contrast to the large literature that empirically determines causality (e.g. \cite{Card1999}), the result identifies an agent's \emph{perception} of causal relationships.
-These perceptions may affect the agent's reaction to a policy intervention, and thereby that policy's effectiveness, even if they are not empirically valid.
-For instance, a firm that appears to offer minority workers a lower wage may do so because it dislikes employing minorities even though they are equally or more productive (taste-based discrimination).
-Alternatively, it may offer minorities a lower wage because being a minority is correlated with another attribute, such as education, that the firm thinks affects productivity (statistical discrimination, perhaps based on a wrong model and resulting in incorrect beliefs).
-Policies that attempt to remedy the former, such as affirmative action or awarding scholarships to minority students, may do nothing for the latter. \footnote{See \cite{Lang2020} for an overview of different types of race discrimination.}
+A policy change that does not objectively change the effectiveness of the agent's action might still change her prediction about its effect and thereby her choices.
+For instance, a firm that appears reluctant to hire minority workers may dislike employing minorities even though they are more or equally productive (taste-based discrimination).
+Alternatively, its reluctance may arise because minority-status is correlated with another attribute, such as education, that the firm thinks affects productivity (statistical discrimination, perhaps based on a wrong causal model, resulting in incorrect beliefs).
+Policies that attempt to remedy the latter, such as affirmative action in university admissions or awarding scholarships to minority students, may do nothing for the former.\footnote{ See \cite{Lang2020} for an overview of different types of race discrimination, and \cite{Bohren2023} for an overview the limited extend to which the literature attempts to take misspecified beliefs into account.} Thus, knowing the firm's causal model may help determine the most effective policy to mitigate discrimination.

-Similarly, agents' models of the macroeconomy determine how a policy change affects their expectations about macroeconomic variables.
-For instance, \cite{andre2021} show that laypeople tend to think an increase in the federal funds rate primarily affects producer costs, leading to an increase in expected inflation.
-However, they also show that experts tend to think that such an increase primarily affects demand, leading to a decrease in expected inflation.
-As inflation expectations have first-order importance in macroeconomics, which of the two causal models prevails determines the effect of a change in the federal funds rate.